From 08/06/2024 to 25/11/2025

 Tokyo - Tsukiji Fish Market.

-Day 1 - Kyoto Konnichiwa!
+1 - Kyoto Konnichiwa!
 Welcome to Kyoto.
 Serving as Japan's capital and the emperor's residence from 794 until 1868, Kyoto is the spiritual centre of Zen Buddhism and one of the most historically important cities in Japan.
 Unlike many of its neighbours Kyoto escaped destruction during World War II and thousands of temples, shrines and other historically invaluable structures survive in the city today.
 This adventure begins with a welcome meeting at 6 pm where you'll meet your tour leader and fellow travellers.
 You can arrive at any time during the day as there are no activities planned until this important meeting.
 Afterwards, head out on an evening walk before choosing whether you want to join the group for an optional dinner or hit the streets solo.
 If you arrive early, Kyoto offers a myriad of options to explore.
 For a taste of Shogun life, head to the World Heritage-listed Nijo Castle, perhaps the best surviving example of castle palace architecture from Japan's feudal era.
 See how the Emperor lived at the Sento Imperial Palace within Kyoto Imperial Park, an attractive park in the centre of the city.
 Or for a quieter moment, you may wish to contemplate silently in one of the serene karesansui (Zen gardens) that dot the city.
-Perhaps visit one of Kyoto's most recognisable sites, the iconic Fushimi Inari Shrine and it’s thousands of vermilion torii gates spread throughout the mountain trails.
-Ride distance – no included riding today
+Ride distance - no included riding today

-Day 6 - Noto Peninsula - Wajima A slightly shorter ride today as we cycle northwards along more scenic coastal lanes, small villages and beautiful rice paddy terraces.
+6 - Noto Peninsula - Wajima A slightly shorter ride today as we cycle northwards along more scenic coastal lanes, small villages and beautiful rice paddy terraces.
 Leaving the coast, the road passes through the hilly Noto mountains to the charming port-town of Wajima, known producing some of the finest lacquerware in Japan.
-Along the way take a short rest at Masuhogaura Beach – at 460m/1500ft long you should be able to find some space on the ‘World’s Longest Bench’ to stretch those tired legs – and also keep an eye out for the famous Totoro rock along the way.
-Enjoy a stop at the protected whote sand Kamonoura beach then experience some of the Noto Peninsula’s culture as we visit the Kadomi House - a traditional house owned by small cargo vessel wholesaler.
+Along the way take a short rest at Masuhogaura Beach - at 460m/1500ft long you should be able to find some space on the 'World's Longest Bench' to stretch those tired legs - and also keep an eye out for the famous Totoro rock along the way.
+Experience some of the Noto Peninsula's culture as we visit the Kadomi House - a traditional house owned by small cargo vessel wholesaler.
 Built in the 1870s it is a fascinating insight into traditional Japanese life.
 Ride distance: Approx. 55kms/35 miles, undulating with a longer climb at 38kms.
 Last 10kms is downhill.
 Approx. 520m/1700ft of elevation gain.

 - The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.